 Interim Reports/ Report Cards

-Interim reports and quarterly report cards will be available through our Skyward Online Grading System and sent home only by request to all parents at mid-marking period and the end of the quarter.
+Interim reports and quarterly report cards will be available through our Skyward Online Grading System and sent home only by request to all guardians at mid-marking period and the end of the quarter.
 The interim report will state the student’s current grade and may comment on his/her progress.
-In addition, parents can check their students’ grades by accessing the Skyward Online Grading System found on the district’s website.
+In addition, guardians can check their students’ grades by accessing the Skyward Online Grading System found on the district’s website.
 The final report card for the year will be available online after the last day of school.
-Parents may sign up to receive automatic emails updating on their students’ academic status everyday if they so choose.
+Guardians may sign up to receive automatic emails updating on their students’ academic status everyday if they so choose.

 Mid-term and Final Exam Policies